qkrwldnd97/Works/README.md

 # Works
-These folders contains my practices and works that is done by using different languages.
+These folders contains my practices and works that are done by using different languages.